sonobeacon/Android-SonoNet-SDK/README.md

 ## How to use

 Select File -> New -> New Module... at the menu panel within your project.
 A window will appear where you select „Import .JAR /.AAR package“.
-In the following dialog you have to enter the path to the SonoNet-SDK-4.0.aar file.
+In the following dialog you have to enter the path to the SonoNet-SDK.aar file.

 Add the SDK to the dependencies section in your build.gradle file: